-Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended - The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)

 This course provides an introduction of the function of accounting in regards to business operations.
 The overall focus will be on defining the accounting elements, showing the flow of the accounting process, and applying accounting principles to allow for transaction analysis and the preparation of financial statements.